Unthrottled/ultra-marathon/content/thestrugglebus/biggestfear.md

 Thankfully, right as I was losing my interest in video games, found interest in programming during university.
 Currently, my interest in programming has not waned yet.
 The difficult part of programming is figuring out what should be worked on next.
-I have a special set of skills, that allow me to build anything I desire on the web.
+I have a special set of skills, that allow me to build anything I desire on a computer.
 I have a blank canvas, and seldom have a good idea.
-I stumble across some good ideas, but for the most part, I am just searching for the next interesting problem to work on.
+I stumble across some good ones, but for the most part, I am just searching for the next interesting problem to work on.

 # Face meets grindstone